 2. Alice Acoustic Bronze Guitar Strings:

 These copper alloy wound acoustic guitar strings are a product of Alice.
-And these strings have a deep and warm tone to it.
+And these strings have a deep and warm tone to them.
 The strings are anti-rust, providing extended durability.

 - Alice Guitar Strings have an anti-rust coating property